Georgekalua/Calculator/README.md

-calculator
+This is a smple calculator app
-This calculator will help to calculate the price of your shopping list.
+This calculator will help to calculate the price of homogenious glocery items.